bene/stockbot/README.md

 Or create a binary:

 ```
-deno compile --unstable -A index.ts
+deno compile -A index.ts
 ```

 ## Development

 To add a new store, create a file in the `stores` folder.
 Then register the new store in the `src/environment.ts` file.
-As long as there are no docs, have a look at the `stores/Conrad.ts` store.
+As long as there are no docs, have a look at the `stores/Conrad.ts` store as an example.

 Make sure to use Deno's formatter before opening a PR: